ElfFriend-DnD/FoundryVTT-UXModuleBundle/README.md

 ## Honorable Mentions

-These are some modules that are very useful in the same vein as this list, but have more opportunity for conflict and thus weren't included.
+These are some modules that are very useful in the same vein as this list, but for one reason or another weren't included.

 - [Deselection](https://foundryvtt.com/packages/deselection/) - Simple, elegant, just click on a blank space to deselect.
 I would have included this but could not get in touch with the author for approval.

 - [Laptop Form Fix](https://foundryvtt.com/packages/laptop-fix/) - Lots of tweaks to the UI to allow it to work on smaller laptop screens, high surface area for conflicts with other UI-involved modules.

 - [Pings](https://foundryvtt.com/packages/pings/) - A familiar concept for Roll20 users, Pings allows players to click and hold to draw attention to an area.
 It also has the option to bring all users' screens to a spot.
+Has a higher chance for conflicts with other mouse and keyboard modifying modules.